TPU Material 3D Printing -

 Tractus3D printers are all capable of printing with TPU and over 20 other different materials

 ✓ Most advanced ✓ Competitively priced ✓ You are always covered

 When choosing to start TPU 3D printing, there are a number of advantages and features that can prove to be beneficial.
 TPU material has already become extremely popular in prototypes and inventions within the 3D printing industry.
 It is now making it possible for manufacturers to change their approach to manufacturing and so its influence on the industry is rather impressive.

 Quality and efficiency

 Our industrial 3D printers stand out from the competition because they can handle potential problems that can arise from printing with TPU.
-For example the T650P is designed to handle temperatures which are even higher than required for TPU.
+For example the High Temperature Printers are designed to handle temperatures which are even higher than required for TPU.
 It can reach a temperature of as much as 450 degrees Celsius and that puts it ahead of other 3D printers of which many would suffer with internal burning.

 Level of accuracy